 Would you like to work with a UK Mystery Shopping Provider that’s well established, with a proven track record, and one that understands your market and is as passionate about it as you are?

-If so, I’d love to speak to you.
+If so, we’d love to speak to you.

-My name is Paul Taylor.
-I’m the Managing Director of Customerwise Ltd. As well as being obsessive about customer service and the sales process, I love bikes.
+Customerwise was founded by Paul Taylor.
+As well as being obsessive about customer service and the sales process, Paul has owned and ridden big bikes for over 20 years.

 If you’re considering using Mystery Shopping to help improve standards of customer service, or increase sales, then you can take your pick from dozens of mystery shopping companies in the UK.

-What will we help you to look at?
+What can we (Customerwise) help you to look at?

 - Speed and manner of initial greeting and approach (showroom)